shubham777/web-scraper/README.md

-# web-scraper
+# Web-scraper
-#Implementation of web scraping on Amazon.in and Indeed.com using BeautifulSoup and Python
+Implementation of web scraping on Amazon.in and Indeed.com using BeautifulSoup and Python

 1) Amazon-webscraper